yining1023/posenet-knn/README.md

 ## Setup

-cd into the demos folder:
+cd into the project folder:

 Install dependencies and prepare the build directory: